Industrial SFP’s-Small Form Factor Pluggables

 1.25 Gbit/s multi-mode fibre, LC connector, extraction lever colours not standardised

 • SX+/MX/LSX (name dependent on manufacturer) – 1310 nm, for a distance up to 2 km.
 Not compatible with SX or 100BASE-FX.
-Based on LX but engineered to work with a multi-mode fiber using a standard multi-mode patch cable rather than a mode-conditioning cable commonly used to adapt LX to multi-mode.
+Based on LX but engineered to work with a multi-mode fibre using a standard multi-mode patch cable rather than a mode-conditioning cable commonly used to adapt LX to multi-mode.

 • EX – 1310 nm, for distances up to 40 km

-• EZX – 1550 nm, for distances up to 160 km (depending on fiber path loss)
+• EZX – 1550 nm, for distances up to 160 km (depending on fibre path loss)

 • BX (officially BX10) – 1490 nm/1310 nm, Single Fibre Bi-Directional Gigabit SFP Transceivers.
 These are paired as BX-U (for Uplink) and BX-D (for Downlink) respectively, also for distances up to 10 km.
 Variations of bidirectional SFPs are also manufactured which use 1550 nm in one direction, and higher transmit power versions with link distances up to 80 km.